UnionInternationalCheminsdeFer/OSDM/spec/getting-started.md

   }
   ```

-  The number of available seat or bike place can be included in offers and
+  The number of available seats or bike places can be included in offers and
   expressed by the `"numericAvailability"` attribute.

   If your overwhelmed by the numbers of offers you are getting, you can filter